 Purpose

 This document provides technical guidance by summarizing parametrically the key PHY characteristics and MAC amendment requirements identified in consideration of WPAN-WS (WPAN white space) application and regulatory requirements.
-PHY parameters and criteria to guide the preparation and selection of proposals for Task Group 802.15.4m are presented.
+PHY parameters and criteria to guide the preparation and selection of PHY proposals for Task Group 802.15.4m are presented.
 This document defines the PHY characteristics and MAC amendment requirements with guidance on how proposals might address them, and provides a framework for evaluating proposals.

-The intent of the task group is to use a flexible and efficient process that provides sufficient descriptions of the technical requirements to enable relevant responses, with efficiency of effort while meeting the critical need for a timely standard.
+The intent of the task group is to use a flexible and efficient process whichthat provides sufficient descriptions of the technical requirements to enable relevant responses, with efficiency of effort while meeting the critical need for a timely standard.
 The TG4m task group will use this document to help qualify MAC and PHY protocol proposals.

 Methodology